Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Conclusions

 \section{Conclusions}

-In this work, we discuss the chemical abundances and kinematics of the ionized gas of low mass (10$^{7.9}$-10$^{10.3}$M$\odot$) SFGs at $z\sim$3.
-We present new follow-up NIR spectra for a sample of 35 SFGs selected on the basis of their rest-UV emission line properties (from Ly$\alpha$ to CIII]) from two previous works using ultra-deep optical spectra of the VANDELS \citep{Llerena2022} and VUDS \citep{Amorin2017} surveys.
-For the VANDELS targets, our sample was assembled from the Keck/MOSFIRE spectra of the NIRVANDELS survey.
-For the VUDS targets, our sample was assembled from MOSDEF spectra and from new, dedicated observations with VLT/X-shooter and Magellan/FIRE.
+In this work, we {present a detailed analysis of} the chemical abundances and kinematics of the ionized gas of low mass (10$^{7.9}$-10$^{10.3}$M$_{\odot}$) SFGs at $z\sim$3.
+We use new follow-up NIR spectroscopy for a sample of 35 SFGs selected on the basis of their rest-UV emission line properties (from Ly$\alpha$ to CIII]) from two previous works using ultra-deep optical spectra of the VANDELS \citep{Llerena2022} and VUDS \citep{Amorin2017} surveys.
+For VANDELS targets, our sample was assembled from Keck/MOSFIRE spectra of the NIRVANDELS survey \citep{Cullen2021}.
+For VUDS targets, our sample was assembled from MOSDEF spectra \citep{Kriek2015} and from new {spectra obtained} with VLT/X-shooter and Magellan/FIRE.

 We focus our analysis of the NIR spectra on strong emission lines in the rest-optical, from [OII]$\lambda$3727 to H$\alpha$.
 We characterize the main properties of the sample based on the UV and optical datasets.
-We discuss scaling relations involving the gas metallicity and C/O abundances of galaxies, which are derived using T$_{\rm e}$-consistent methods based on photoionization models and the observed UV and optical emission line ratios.
-In addition, using the available high-resolution spectra, we perform an analysis of the [OIII]$\lambda\lambda$4959,5007 emission line profiles with multiple Gaussian components to investigate the kinematics of the ionized gas of the galaxies and discuss the connection between stellar feedback and chemical enrichment in young low-mass SFGs.
+We discuss scaling relations involving galaxies' gas metallicity and C/O abundances, which are derived using T$_{\rm e}$-consistent methods based on photoionization models and the observed UV and optical emission line ratios.
+In addition, using the available high-resolution spectra, we perform an analysis of the [OIII]$\lambda\lambda$4959,5007 emission line profiles with a multi-Gaussian fitting technique to investigate the ionized gas kinematics of the galaxies and discuss the connection between stellar feedback and chemical enrichment in these young low-mass SFGs.
 We summarize our main results and conclusions as follows: